WINZ (AM)

-WINZ's studios are located in the iHeartMedia complex in Miramar and the transmitter site is in Miami Gardens.
+WINZ's studios are located in Pembroke Pines and the transmitter site is in Miami Gardens.

+History

 The station was originally a 3-tower directional day with 46,000 watts to protect the FCC monitoring station just to the north.
 Gannett management was successful in having the FCC monitoring stations moved to Vero Beach, which opened up the station for increased power.
 Later that year WINZ applied for and received the ability to broadcast during day with 50,000 watts non-directional.
 During nighttime hours (sunset to sunrise) the WINZ directional skywave pattern must not interfere with stations in Canada and Mexico.
 Those countries have Class A Clear Channel rights to the 940 kHz frequency.
-Those stations are XEQ-AM in Mexico City, and a station allocation in Montreal previously occupied by CINW, which fell silent in February 2010; however, the allocation still exists by international treaty, and will soon be occupied by a new station.
+Those stations are XEQ in Mexico City, and a station in Montreal, CFNV.

 On February 17, 1981, the Federal Communications Commission (FCC) granted WINZ special temporary authority to transmit with 25,000 watts at night instead of the 10,000 watts for which it is licensed.
 A station in Cuba causes interference and consequently a loss of service in some areas of WINZ's listening area.
 This authority has been renewed regularly since then.

-From the late 1950s and into the early 1960s, WINZ went head-to-head with top 40 WQAM at night, featuring Bob Green, from 7pm to 11pm.
+From the late 1950s and into the early 1960s, WINZ went head-to-head with top 40 WQAM at night, featuring Bob Green, from 7 pm to 11 pm.
 When Green left the station, he was replaced by "Cousin Brucie" Bruce Morrow.
-Morrow left the station to begin a legendary career at WABC (AM), in New York City.
+Morrow left the station to begin a legendary career at WABC, in New York City.
 He is now with SiriusXM.
-By coincidence, both WINZ and WQAM are Sports Radio stations today.
+By coincidence, both WINZ and WQAM are sports radio stations today.